Known unknowns webinar series

 Covid-19's known unknowns editorial

 "The more certain someone is about covid-19, the less you should trust them"

 writes George Davey Smith, Michael Blastland and Marcus Munafo in their BMJ editorial published in October 2019.

 Covid-19: Known unknowns webinar

-Dr Fiona Godlee of The BMJ and Professor George Davey Smith of the University of Bristol and the MRC, plus their invited guest discuss many aspescts of the COVID-19 pandemic.
+Dr Fiona Godlee of The BMJ, Professor George Davey Smith of the MRC Integrative Epidemiology Unit, University of Bristol and Allyson Pollock of Newcastle University, plus their invited guests discuss many aspescts of the COVID-19 pandemic.
 Find all the sessions from 20th November 2020 on The BMJ YouTube channel.

 All webinars are scheduled for Thursday afternoons, 16:00 to 18:00 GMT: